We've independently reviewed this article to make sure it's as accurate as we can make it.

 -Typically require professional installation

 How to Measure a Dishwasher: 3 Simple Steps

 Sometimes it’s crucial to know the measurements of your dishwasher, especially if you want to create space in your kitchen for the unit.
 To take measurements, you’ll only need a measuring tape and, of course, this guide.
 So let’s begin!

 With your measuring tape, measure from left to right.
 Make sure it’s inside edge to inside edge of the cabinet opening.

 Make sure to measure the top and bottom of the cabinet.
 Then, write down your measurements.

 If you are installing your dishwasher near a wall, allow a 2-inch breathing gap between the wall and the dishwasher door.
-This way, you’ll prevent heat build-up and ensure your dishwasher’s effectiveness.
+In my experience, giving your dishwasher enough breathing room will prevent heat build-up and ensure the appliance’s effectiveness.

 #2 Measure Depth

 Measure from the back to the front.
 Make sure to leave enough room in front of the dishwasher to account for loading and moving around the open dishwasher door and the counters or island.